berkmancenter/slack-liveblog/readme.txt

 3. The page for managing channels.
 Generate a new channel or manage existing ones here.

 == Changelog ==

+= 0.3.0 =
+* Support for images, embedded objects, and emojis.
+* Optimized the XHR version of the front-end app to minimize data traffic.
+* Enabled the ability to set a refresh interval of liveblog messages.
+* Allowed to set of a delay for message publishing in the liveblog app.

 = 0.2.1 =
 * Started using Wordpress UI elements in the admin panel.